ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

 .. figure:: ./media/usingvzmodMedia/media/image14.png
    :align: center
    :alt: A table of numbers and a black and white background Description automatically generated
-   :width: 3.78961in
-   :height: 5.15538in

-   Figure 5‑55: The ArcNLET-Py VZMOD text outputs in Microsoft Excel.
+   Figure 12-12: The ArcNLET-Py VZMOD text outputs in Microsoft Excel.

 .. figure:: ./media/usingvzmodMedia/media/image15.png
    :align: center
    :alt: A plot of numbers and a black and white background Description automatically generated
-   :width: 6.14961in
-   :height: 3.04538in

-   Figure 5‑56: The ArcNLET-Py VZMOD text outputs are plotted in Excel.
+   Figure 12-13: The ArcNLET-Py VZMOD text outputs are plotted in Excel.

 The plots show concentrations of NH\ :sub:`4` and NO\ :sub:`3` below the OSTDS (left) and the saturation function for nitrification and